tajidyakub/ghwebhook/README.md

 ## Features

 Implemented and planned features are as follow

-- [x] Logs on Incoming requests, actions completed and exception occured, `channel` name to write these logs on can be defined through the config file.
+- [x] Logs on Incoming requests, actions completed and exception occured, `channel` name to write these logs on can be defined through the config fi dle.

+## License

+`tj\ghwebhook` is an opensourced software licensed under [MIT License](https://choosealicense.com/licenses/mit/)